Still searching for a foaming cleanser to deep clean your combo oily skin? Well, I may have just found your perfect match.

 AQUA (WATER) | GLYCERIN | SODIUM PALMITATE | SODIUM STEARATE | SODIUM METHYL COCOYL TAURATE | POLYETHYLENE | POTASSIUM PALMITATE | POTASSIUM STEARATE | SODIUM LAURATE | POTASSIUM LAURATE | PALMITIC ACID | STEARIC ACID | POTASSIUM MYRISTATE | LAURIC ACID | SODIUM MYRISTATE | PEG-3 DISTEARATE | SALICORNIA HERBACEA EXTRACT | ALGAE EXTRACT | SODIUM LAURETH SULFATE | CAPRYLIC/CAPRIC TRIGLYCERIDE | MYRISTIC ACID | PARFUM (FRAGRANCE) | SODIUM COCOYL ISETHIONATE | SODIUM LAUROYL LACTYLATE | POTASSIUM SORBATE | LAURYL GLUCOSIDE | POLYQUATERNIUM-7 | MARIS AQUA (SEA WATER) | TETRASODIUM EDTA | BENZOIC ACID | SODIUM BENZOATE | IL96A

 I’ve been using this cleanser for the last month and I have to say that this just may be my new holy grail cleanser.
-La Mousse comes in a sizable white thick plastic tube, 5 fl. oz to be exact, with a black screw off top that has the classic Chanel logo stamped against it.
+La Mousse comes in a sizable white thick plastic tube, 5 fl. oz to be exact, with a black screw-off top that has the classic Chanel logo stamped against it.
 The texture is a thick, silky white cream and a little bit goes a long way.
 It immediately turns into a pearlescent lather upon contact with water but you have to massage it with water to really see the foam.
-If you’re concerned about the price, it truly only need a small amount, so the 5 fl. oz tube will last you a long time.
+If you’re concerned about the price, you only need a small amount, so the 5 fl. oz tube will last you a long time, like months.

-When I’m too lazy to use my Clarisonic, I like to mix up the cleanser and water in my hands first to create a lather before applying to my face.
-I find that it doesn’t foam up as much when I use it with just my fingers compared to using it with the Clarisonic but the experience is still nice.
+When I’m too lazy to use my face brush, I like to lather up the cleanser and water in my hands first before applying to my face.
+I find that it doesn’t foam up as much when I use it with just my hands compared to using it with the face brush but the experience is still nice.

-Most likely due to the presence of Glycerin in this cleanser, I don’t experience any tightness like I have with other oil-free cleansers.
-This is perfect for those with normal, oily, or combo skin and could be a good cleanser for deep cleaning dry skin in the summer.
+Most likely due to the presence of Glycerin in this cleanser, I don’t experience any tightness as I have with other oil-free cleansers.
+This is perfect for those with normal, oily, or combo skin but there are other options for dry skin.
 I wouldn’t recommend it to dry skin types in the winter months since you’ll probably need something a little bit more nourishing.

 So far, I’ve only used this to cleanse my skin of sunscreen, since I haven’t been wearing makeup lately.
 Normally, when I wear makeup, I use the Chanel L’Huile Cleansing Oil as a first cleanse but if you’re not into double cleansing, I’ll try out La Mousse as a makeup remover and report back with the results.